opea-project/GenAIExamples/EdgeCraftRAG/README.md

 Edge Craft RAG (EC-RAG) is a customizable, tunable and production-ready Retrieval-Augmented Generation system for edge solutions.
-It is designed to curate the RAG pipeline to meet hardware requirements at edge with guaranteed quality and performance.
+It is designed to curate the RAG pipeline to meet hardware requirements at edge with garanteed quality and performance.

 ## Quick Start Guide